 A Taste of Koko was launched in early 2010 and is my way of combining my passions for food and photography, as well as the city I currently live in, Austin TX, my occasional travel experiences, and all things delicious.

 A few things…

-- I grew up in South Texas by the coast and now live in Austin, TX.
+- Grew up in South Texas by the coast and now living in Austin, TX.